 Samples and prices are available upon request.
 Contact us at firstname.lastname@example.org.

-Did you know, every year the UK generates more than 3,100 tonnes of waste material from fluorescent and highway lamps alone?
-In fact, right now, there are over 100 million fluorescent lamps currently operating nationwide, and each one of these lamps contains a small amount of Mercury.
-Mercury is a highly toxic element that is water-soluble and can be absorbed through the skin and mucous membranes.
+Every year the UK generates more than 3,100 tonnes of waste material from fluorescent and highway lamps alone?
+Right now, there are over 100 million fluorescent lamps currently operating nationwide, and each one of these lamps contains a small amount of Mercury, a highly toxic element that is water-soluble and can be absorbed through the skin and mucous membranes.

-In the past, it was all too common for fluorescent lamps containing Mercury to be carelessly discarded at landfill sites.
-While only a small amount of Mercury is present in each lamp, the build-up of waste has led to the levels of Mercury reaching hazardous levels.
-What’s even more shocking, is that it only takes a single fluorescent lamp to render up to 30,000 litres of drinking water undrinkable.
+In the past, fluorescent lamps containing Mercury would be carelessly discarded at landfill sites and whilst only a small amount of Mercury is present in each lamp, the build-up of waste has led to the levels of Mercury reaching hazardous levels.

-However, thanks to recent changes in the law, it is now illegal to discard fluorescent lamps and tubes at landfill sites.
-Instead, companies must now adhere to a strict set of protocols that govern the correct disposal of these hazardous items.
-This environmentally friendly approach involves removing the glass and metal components and distilling the elemental Mercury from the powder in the lamps – this can then be reused safely and responsibly.
+However, thanks to recent changes in the law, it is now illegal to discard fluorescent lamps and tubes at landfill sites and correct disposal has to be strictly adhered to.
+This environmentally friendly approach involves removing the glass and metal components and distilling the elemental Mercury from the powder in the lamps.

 CPP supplies a range of lightweight containers that have been developed to provide solutions for the safe storage and movement of used fluorescent lamps and tubes.
 They are of varying sizes and can have additional features such as secure strapping, lid fastenings and reinforced base corners and handles.
 Samples and prices are available upon request.
 Contact us at email@example.com.